Chirag3841/Chirag3841.github.io/index.md

 ### Matplotlib
 - Added Ctrl-based 3D rotation snapping with 5-degree increments and introduced the `axes3d.snap_rotation` rcParam for configurable angle snapping.
-- Fixed missing xlim_changed / ylim_changed callbacks when axis limits expand via set_xticks / set_yticks, ensuring consistent behavior.
+- Fixed missing `xlim_changed / ylim_changed` callbacks when axis limits expand via `set_xticks / set_yticks`, ensuring consistent behavior.
-- Investigated a DST-related bug in AutoDateLocator and proposed a UTC normalization approach to resolve tick spacing issues caused by repeated timestamps.
+- Investigated a DST-related bug in `AutoDateLocator` and proposed a `UTC normalization` approach to resolve tick spacing issues caused by repeated timestamps.
-- Improved documentation for SecondaryAxes limit behaviour,clarifying that set_xlim / set_ylim on secondary axes are ineffective and suggesting better API usage.
+- Improved documentation for `SecondaryAxes limit` behaviour,clarifying that `set_xlim / set_ylim` on secondary axes are ineffective and suggesting better API usage.

 ### pvlib-python
 - Added usage examples for `run_model_from_poa` and `run_model_from_effective_irradiance` in pvlib ModelChain, including single-array and multi-array workflows.